Nashville Sounds: 2019–present

 The red alternate is a v-neck pullover with "Sounds" on the chest in navy bordered by white in the F-hole script.
 The player's number is below the team name in navy outlined in white.
 The sleeves bear navy and white bands at the sleeve openings and white strings on the sleeves behind the "NASH" pick logo.
 A larger navy stripe and smaller white stripe go around the neck opening.
 The player's number is displayed on the back in navy with a white border.
 The cap is navy with a white front panel bearing three navy stars arranged like those on the flag of Tennessee set in a red-outlined home plate.

-Throwback uniforms honoring the 1978 Sounds are worn for Thursday home games in conjunction with Throwback Thursday promotions.
-The jerseys, similar to those worn by early Sounds teams, are white pullover v-necks with bands of red, white, and blue around the neck and sleeve openings.
-"Sounds" is written across the chest in red-on-blue music note-like script, with the player's number below on the left in red block characters with blue borders.
-The left sleeve bears the "Slugger" logo.
-High white pants are worn with blue belts and either blue socks or stirrups.
+Throwback uniforms are worn for Thursday home games in conjunction with Throwback Thursday promotions.
+The jerseys, similar to those worn by early Sounds teams, are blue pullover v-necks with bands of red and white at the neck and sleeve openings.
+"Sounds" is written across the chest in white-on-red music note-like script, with the player's number below on the left in white block characters with red borders.
+The right sleeve bears the "Slugger" logo.
+White pants are worn with blue belts.
+Some players will wear high pants paired with either blue socks or stirrups.
 The cap is blue with a red brim, displaying an "N" styled like an eighth note in white bordered by red.

 A fourth alternate jersey is worn for Saturday games as a part of Hit City Saturday promotions.
 These white v-neck pullovers have "Hit City" across the chest in navy, with red silhouettes of the Nashville skyline above and the lower half of the guitar scoreboard below.
 The neck and sleeve openings have navy bands, the left sleeve bears the primary team logo, and the player's number is displayed in navy characters on the front and back.
 These jerseys are paired with the road cap and home white pants.

 Radio and television

 During the inaugural season of 1978, Sounds games were broadcast on radio by Monte Hale.
-Bob Jamison, the team's longest-tenured announcer, called games from 1979 through 1990.
-He was followed by Steve Carroll (1991–1995), Steve Selby (1996–1999), Chuck Valenches (2000–2009), and Stu Paul (2010–2011).
-Jeff Hem has been the team's lead broadcaster since 2012.
+He was followed by Bob Jamison (1979–1990), Steve Carroll (1991–1995), Steve Selby (1996–1999), Chuck Valenches (2000–2009), and Stu Paul (2010–2011).
+Jeff Hem, the team's longest-tenured announcer, has been the lead broadcaster since 2012.

-All Sounds home and road games are broadcast on 94.9 FM The Fan.
-Live audio broadcasts are also available online through the team's website and the MiLB First Pitch app.
-Games can be viewed through the MiLB.TV subscription feature of the official website of Minor League Baseball, with audio provided by a radio simulcast.
+All Sounds home and road games are broadcast on 94.9 FM The Fan (AM 830).
+Live audio broadcasts are also available online through the team's website and the Minor League Baseball mobile app.
+Games can be viewed through the MLB.TV streaming service, with audio provided by a radio simulcast.